data-dot-all/dataall/pages/code.md

 We use some React hooks such as useState, useEffect and useCallback in our UI views.
-In addition, we also define some custom hooks in the `hooks` folder:
+In addition, we also define some custom hooks in the `hooks/` folder:

 ```
 hooks/: